PolicyStat/edited/README.md

 var onTCC = new OnTCC(contentEditableElement, cb)

+// benefit!

-// benefit ... and in case you don’t require it any more onTCC.detach() // and it will stop listening
+// in case you don’t require it any more onTCC.detach() // and it will stop listening
 ```